-Clause 29 amends section 61, which sets out the offence of a corrupt practice, primarily due to the amendments in clause 30 on election advertising.
+Clause 27 amends section 42 (on punishment for corrupt practice), primarily due to the amendments in clause 28 on election advertising.

-The corrupt practice of contravening the published-by requirements in the present section 61(1)(c) is deleted as it is re-enacted in a more comprehensive form by clause 30 as the new section 61C.
-Section 61(5) and (6) is also deleted for the same reason.
+The corrupt practice of contravening the published-by requirements in the existing section 42(1)(c) is deleted as it is re-enacted in a more comprehensive form by clause 28 as the new section 42B.
+Section 42(4) and (5) is also deleted for the same reason.

-To support the right to protection against unlawful attacks on reputation but without criminalising dissemination of falsehoods unknown to the sender and accidental dissemination, the corrupt practices in section 61(1)(d) and (e) are amended to introduce the mental element of knowingly making or publishing in Singapore, before or during an election period, a false statement about the personal conduct or character of a candidate or a false statement of the withdrawal of a candidate, for the purpose of affecting election results.
+To support the right to protection against unlawful attacks on reputation but without criminalising dissemination of falsehoods unknown to the sender and accidental dissemination, the corrupt practices in section 42(1)(d) and (e) are amended to introduce the mental element of knowingly making or publishing in Singapore, before or during an election period, a false statement about the personal character or conduct of a candidate or a false statement of the withdrawal of a candidate, for the purpose of affecting election results.

-Finally, the corrupt practice in section 61(1)(f) relating to returns of election expenses is also extended to cover corrected returns, because of the amendment in clause 35.
+Finally, the corrupt practice in section 42(1)(f) relating to returns of election expenses is also extended to cover corrected returns, because of the amendment in clause 35.

-Clause 30 amends Part 3 by inserting 4 new Divisions which reform the law relating to election advertising so as to better support free and informed voting at elections which is essential to Singapore's system of representative government and to apply the new requirements to modern communication activities.
+Clause 28 amends Part 3 by inserting a new Division (with 4 Subdivisions) which reforms extensively the law relating to election advertising so as to better support free and informed voting at elections which is essential to Singapore's system of representative government and applies the new requirements to modern communication activities.